michael-sulyak/copilot/README.md

 ## Overview

+> [!NOTE]
-Copilot is designed as an experimental platform that integrates multiple AI models such as GPT variants and DALL·E. The current focus is on creating a chat interface similar to ChatGPT.
+> Copilot is designed as an experimental platform that integrates multiple AI models such as GPT variants and DALL·E. The current focus is on creating a chat interface similar to ChatGPT.
 In the future, its functionality may expand beyond simple chat, evolving into a comprehensive AI-powered assistant.

 ## To Do